zhaicao/HttpRunnerManager/README.md

 ```
 ### Available Environment Variables
 `DB_NAME`
-These variables are used by Httprunnermanager to connect the httprunnermanager database.
+These variables are used by Httprunnermanager to connect the httprunnermanager database(mysql).
 By default, values are httprunner.
 `DB_USER_NAME`
-This is the user of database.
+Username of database for mysql.
 `DB_USER_PWD`
-This is the password of database.
+Password of database for mysql.
 `DB_HOST`
-Host(IP) of databse.
+Host(IP) of mysql.
 `DB_PORT`
 By default 3306
 `MQ_HOST`